Spend Your Summer with the Department of English!

 The Department of English welcomes students who have interests in all of these areas and offers preparation for graduate study and professional employment in a variety of areas where the close examination of written texts and the power and effectiveness of language is important.
 We focus on close interaction between students and faculty, with multiple opportunities for students to pursue undergraduate research and internships, study abroad, and scholarship and award opportunities.
 We're proud that English majors have repeatedly won the Inez Bell Caskey award for undergraduate research in the humanities, as well as national awards from Sigma Tau Delta, the international English honor society.

-We offer courses to meet a wide variety of student interests; here are our course descriptions for Spring and Summer 2015 (PDF--578 KB) A special offering for Spring 2015 is our Greek Mythology class, which will include travel to Greece as part of the experience.
+We offer courses to meet a wide variety of student interests.
 Students who major in English may find employment not only as professors, scholars, literary critics, and teachers, but as public relations representatives, lawyers, politicians, bankers, technical writers, poets, novelists, journalists---the possibilities are virtually endless.
 See what English major Jeanne Stroud, a recent graduate and nominee for NCAA Woman of the Year, has to say about her experiences in the department.

 Students and faculty in the Department engage in a variety of research and creative activities outside the classroom, culminating in each year's Undergraduate-Graduate Research Celebration in early spring.
 One such project is Dr. Gregg Hecimovich's research on The Bondwoman's Narrative, which was recently profiled in The New York Times.
 We also sponsor an annual trip to the American Shakespeare Center for students and faculty.